liuzhousi/FPGC4/README.md

 - Rebuild and improve FSX
 - Add sprites
 - Add hardware scrolling
+- Add "library" support for assembler (Using include copy paste?)
 - Add mass storage (SDCARD)
 - Create a pattern and palette table generator
 - Change SPI Flash for SDCARD
+- Add usb serial for communication with PC
 - Write a simplistic C compiler.
 Use software stack with dedicated stack pointer register.
 - Add Gameboy printer via Arduino to I/O
 - Write an OS